MohamedBouafif/Competitive-programming-contests-website/README.md

 ## **Project Overview**

-We are building a Codeforces-like platform to host competitive programming competitions at our university.
+We are building a Codeforces-like backend to manage  competitive programming competitions at our university.
 The platform will include:

 - A **home page** with active competitions and recent problems.
 - A **problem set** where users can view and solve problems.